 Experts in the industry estimate that nearly 4 million Bitcoins have been lost forever because people misplaced or had their private keys stolen.

 You can own Bitcoin by either mining it or buying it online.
 The method of acquiring digital money depends on how much you are willing to invest.
 Additionally, you can opt for purchasing cryptocurrency offline for real cash from a trusted source.

 You might have heard of terms such as “Bitcoin mining” and “Bitcoin miners” whenever cryptocurrency pops up in a conversation.
 But, as funny as it may look, there are no people wearing miner hats armed with pickaxes that work relentlessly somewhere in a utopian Bitcoin mine.

 Here is what Bitcoin Mining and Bitcoin Miners stand for:

-Bitcoin miners are high-performance computers connected in a virtual network.
+Bitcoin miners are high-performance computers connected to a virtual network.
 They are alert nodes that wait for transactions to be initiated by users.
 When a certain amount of transactions builds up, they compile it into a new block.

-Once the problem is solved, the block of transactions is added to a ledger based on a Proof-of-Work (POW), which constitutes the amount of energy that the miner used in the process.
+Once the problem is solved, the block of transactions is added to a ledger based on a Proof-of-Work (POW), which constitutes the amount of energy the miner used in the process.
 Successful mining rewards computers with a few Bitcoins (referred to as new bitcoins) for their POW.